tudelft3d/AdTree/README.md

     ./AdTree <xyz_file_path> <output_directory>
     ```
  - Batch processing mode (i.e., all *.xyz files in the input directory will be treated as input and the reconstructed
-   models will be save in the output directory) from the command line using
+   models will be saved in the output directory) from the command line using
     ```
     ./AdTree <xyz_files_directory> <output_directory>
     ```